12 Facts About the White House You Missed in History Class

 There’s a secret command center below the West Wing—or is there?

-In 2010, construction workers started digging a giant hole in the ground in front of the West Wing, and it was a project that was literally shrouded in secrecy by a tall green construction fence.
-Two years later, the fencing came down, the surface repaved, and it looked like nothing had changed — or had it?
-The “official” word is that work was being done to replace the West Wing’s aging utilities, but the numerous truckloads of heavy-duty concrete and beams raised suspicion among conspiracy theorists and curious citizens alike: was a secret underground command center—one that had first been proposed more than 50 years ago—finally been established?
-Do you think you could decode these clever code names the Secret Service used for past presidents?
+In 2010, construction workers started digging a giant hole in the ground in front of the West Wing.
+It was a project literally shrouded in secrecy by a tall green construction fence.
+Two years later, the fencing came down, the surface repaved, and it looked like nothing had changed—or had it?

 Via George W Bush Presidential Library